alphagov/tech-docs-template/README.md

 ## Local development

 If you make changes to the template you can create a test site with this command.
-Make sure that you've committed your changes first, because Middleman works with Git.

 ```
 bundle install